 Sonlight Middle School Versus Sonlight High School

-So I was left with a choice.
+So I needed to make a decision.
 Should I forge ahead into Sonlight's high school levels with her?
-Or should I back up and do a lower level to prepare her for the hundreds level (high school) programs?
+Or should I back up and do a lower level to prepare her for the hundreds levels (high school) programs?
 If I did use a middle school Sonlight program with her, would it be enough to qualify for high school credit?

-I started to study what made up a high school program, poring over high school textbooks and syllabuses and interviewing high school teachers.
+I started to study what made up a high school program, pouring over high school textbooks and syllabuses and interviewing high school teachers.
 What I learned was a surprise!

 There is no standard level of work for any grade.
 Even with the new Common Core standards in place, each school district—sometimes each teacher—is responsible for choosing materials and determining what is required for completion.
 In addition, teachers have leeway on grading and assigning extra credit.
 I found a wide diversity in what was considered adequate for high school level courses.
 For example, one program for traditional students used ten books in their literature program, and another for the gifted program only covered four books.